MetaMask/metamask-docs/snaps/reference/entry-points.md

 :::

 To respond to events in [interactive UI](../features/interactive-ui.md), a Snap must expose the `onUserInput` entry point.
-MetaMask calls the `onUserInput` entry point when an event occurs in interactive UI.
+MetaMask calls the `onUserInput` entry point when an event occurs in [interactive UI](../features/interactive-ui.md).

+This entry point receives an object with:

+- `id` - The ID of the interface that received user input.
+- `event` - An object describing the user input event, with:
+  - `type` - The type of the event, either `'ButtonClickEvent'` or `'FormSubmitEvent'`.
+  - `name` - The name of the object that the event happened on
+  - `value` - Only passed when the `type` is `'FormSubmitEvent'`.
+An object where the keys are the input names in the form, and the values are what the user typed in those fields.